Gelvis Solano

-Gelvis Solano (born 1 June 1994) is a Dominican professional basketball player for Reales de La Vega of the Liga Nacional de Baloncesto.
+Gelvis Andres Solano Paulino (born 1 June 1994) is a Dominican professional basketball player for the Dewa United Banten of the Indonesian Basketball League (IBL).
+He played college basketball for the Merrimack Warriors.

 Early life

 Solano is the son of Andrés Solano, a former member of the Dominican Republic national baseball team.
 Like many Dominican kids, he started out playing baseball.
 At the age of 9, he switched to basketball.

 College career

 He played four years at Merrimack College from 2012 to 2016 where he finished as all-time second place for points scored.

 Professional career

 After he finished College in the US, Solano went back to Dominican to play for Reales de La Vega.
 The team reached the playoffs, but lost in the second round before the semifinals.
 Then, he played in the second division there for the Enriquillo Rebels and soon gained the nickname as Dominican Westbrook.

-His debut in his home country’s top league came with Echagüe de Paraná in 2016/17.
+His debut in Argentina top league came with Atlético Echagüe in 2016/17.